omni/token-bridge/README.md

 ![bridge architecture](https://user-images.githubusercontent.com/417134/40630604-4a41c986-62aa-11e8-999e-08dca615532d.png)

 ### Watcher
-A watcher listen for a certain event and creates proper jobs in the queue.
-These jobs contains the transaction data (without the nonce) and the transaction hash for the related event.
-It runs every specific interval and keeps track of the last block processed.
+A watcher listens for a certain event and creates proper jobs in the queue.
+These jobs contain the transaction data (without the nonce) and the transaction hash for the related event.
+The watcher runs on a given frequency, keeping track of the last processed block.

 There are three Watchers:
-- Deposit Watcher: Listen to `Deposit` events on Home network.
+- Deposit Watcher: Listens to `Deposit` events on Home network.
-- Collected Signatures Watcher: Listen to `CollectedSignatures` events on Home network.
+- Collected Signatures Watcher: Listens to `CollectedSignatures` events on Home network.
-- Withdraw Watcher: Listen to `Withdraw` events on Foreign network.
+- Withdraw Watcher: Listens to `Withdraw` events on Foreign network.

 ### Sender
 A sender subscribes to the queue and keeps track of the nonce.
-It takes jobs from the queue, extract the transaction data, add the proper nonce and send it to the network.
+It takes jobs from the queue, extract transaction data, adds proper nonce and sends it to the network.

 There are two Senders:
 - Home Sender: Sends transaction to Home network.